NWChemEx/.github/docs/source/community/pull_requests.rst

 NWChemEx Community Guidelines for Pull Requests
 ###############################################

-TL;DR PRs are the most natural way to update a project hosted on GitHub.
+TL;DR Pull Requests (PRs) are the most natural way to update a project hosted on GitHub.
 We have created a PR template to help PR authors include enough detail for reviewers to do their job.
 And we have suggested workflows for authors and reviewers.